nickmcmillan/react-pig/README.md

         sortByDate // Boolean.
 Optional.
 Sorts descending by 'date' value groupByDate // Boolean.
 Optional.
 Groups images by 'date' value.
 And uses the first 'location' in the group for the heading text. gridGap={10} // Integer.
 Optional.
-Defaults to 8 bgColor="#fff" // String.
+Defaults to 8 expandedSize={1600} // Integer.
+Optional.
+Expanded image will be loaded in that size.
+Defaults to 1000 thumbnailSize={25} // Integer.
+Optional.
+Thumbnail image will be loaded in that size.
+Defaults to 10 sortFunc={(a, b) => a.imageOrder > b.imageOrder} // Function.
+Optional.
+Used for sorting images f.ex. if you add custom fields to the json file bgColor="#fff" // String.
 Optional.
 Used for outlines when image is expanded, and for group headings getUrl={(url, pxHeight) => {
           // Pig calls this function every time it needs to fetch an image.